os2datascanner/os2datascanner/docs/dev-environment.md

 populate the database with users for the django modules or any other data.

-## Django application users

-As mentioned above, the system is not initialised with any default users for the django applications.
-Instead, these will need to be created by running

-    docker-compose {exec|run} {admin|report}-application python manage.py createsuperuser [--username <your username>] [--email <your email>]

-where `exec` is used when the development environment is already running, and `run` when it is not.

-If you find yourself having to wipe the database often, you may find it helpful to write a small script to aid with this, e.g.:

-    # Go to correct directory
-    cd <path to repository root>
-    # create admin user:
-    echo "Creating superuser for admin module..."
-    docker-compose <command> admin python manage.py createsuperuser --username <your username> --email <your email>
-    # create report user:
-    echo "Creating superuser for report module..."
-    docker-compose <command> report python manage.py createsuperuser --username <your username> --email <your email>

-**NB!** Make sure your script is **not** added to the repo: add the file (or a separate folder it lives in) to the global list for git to ignore (usually `~/.config/git/ignore`, of which you may have to create the `git` folder and the `ignore` file yourself).

 ## Tests

 Each module has its own test-suite.
 These are run automatically as part of the